edmilson-dk/learn-haskell/day-01/README.md

-# O que aprendi hoje
+# What I learned today

-- O que é Haskell
+- What is haskell
 - GHC
-- Breve introdução ao cabal e stack
+- Introduction to cabal and stack
-- Nomeclaturas
+- Namespaces
-- Introdução a Funções
+- Introduction to function
-- Expressão IF
+- If and Else expression

-## Total de horas de estudo
+## Study time

-> 1 hora e 20 minutos
+> 1 hour and 20 minutes